Explainer: Paid Leave Benefits and Funding in the United States

 [27] In Colorado, the statute prescribes tax rates and wage bases, set at .9 percent contributions split between workers and employers for the program’s first two years, including 2024.
 The taxable wage base is the Social Security cap.
 Small businesses are not required to contribute to the program, similar to Washington state, Massachusetts, and Oregon.
 Colorado’s law includes both military exigency leave and “safe” leave for survivors of domestic violence, stalking, and sexual assault.
 See Colorado Department of Labor and Employment.

-[28] In Maryland, workers and employers in 2024 will contribute .9 percent, shared equally.
+[28] In Maryland, the rate that workers and employers will contribute had initially been set at .9 percent, shared equally, but subsequent legislation now sets February 1, 2025, as a new date by which a final rate must be specified.
+That date is which is six months before contributions are set to begin.
+See SB 485 (2024).
 Maryland’s law also includes employer-side contribution exemptions for businesses with fewer than 15 employees, similar to small business exemptions in Washington, Massachusetts, Oregon, and Colorado.
 The taxable wage base is the Social Security cap.
 Maryland’s law covers military exigency leave.
 See Maryland Department of Labor.

 [29] In Delaware, the statute prescribes the tax rate but does not specify a limit on the taxable wage base.
 Delaware’s contribution amounts are subdivided by statute for each type of leave—parental (.32 percent), medical (.4 percent), and family care (.08 percent)—and the statute includes a trigger that would reduce benefit levels if contribution amounts exceed 1 percent.
 In addition, coverage and eligibility rules are restrictive: Businesses with fewer than 10 employees are not covered, either for contributions or for benefits to workers, and businesses with 11 to 24 workers only contribute for parental leave and their employees are only covered for parental leave.
 Even within covered businesses, only workers who meet FMLA eligibility criteria are eligible for paid family and medical leave benefits.
 Delaware’s law includes military exigency leave.
 See Delaware Department of Labor.